 After breaking up with her boyfriend shortly after moving in with him, bookstore owner Sarah finds herself enjoying a rebound romance that comes with its own set of complications.
 Meanwhile, her sister, Beth, is experiencing her own set of relationship woes as she plans her wedding.

-While planning a wedding, their relationship struggles were more relatable and honestly more interesting than Sarah’s problems.
-Sarah’s public rejection of her rocker boyfriend’s proposal was cringe-worthy enough, but then she jumps into an immediate relationship with a marine biologist (Mark Webber) without much guilt or reflection over how she treated her ex (who was refreshingly not a complete idiot).
+While planning a wedding, their relationship struggles were more relatable and, honestly, more interesting than Sarah’s problems.
+Sarah’s public rejection of her rocker boyfriend’s proposal was cringe-worthy enough, but then she jumped into an immediate relationship with a marine biologist (Mark Webber) without much guilt or reflection over how she treated her ex (who was refreshingly not a complete idiot).

 Watched: 07/01/2018